shantdashjian/k8s-refresher/review.md

 ## Commands and Code

-### Start the cluster and see it in the Kubernetes Dashboard:
+### Start the cluster and see it in the Kubernetes Dashboard on http://localhost:63840 and  KubeView on http://localhost:7000:
 ```
 > minikube start

 > minikube dashboard --port=63840

+> kubectl port-forward service/kubeview 7000:80
 ```

 ### web-deployment.yaml